winesapOS/winesapOS/README.md

 - **Can anyone build winesapOS?**
     - Yes.
 Refer to the [CONTRIBUTING.md](CONTRIBUTING.md) documentation.
 - **Can winesapOS be built with a different Linux distribution?**
     - Yes.
-We support Arch Linux, Manjaro, and SteamOS as build targets.
-As of winesapOS 3, SteamOS 3 is the default target that is used for our releases.
+We support Arch Linux and Manjaro as build targets.
+As of winesapOS 4, Arch Linux is the default target that is used for our releases.
 - **Is winesapOS affiliated with Valve?**
-    - No. We are an independent project that is using SteamOS 3 packages and source code.
+    - No. We are an independent project.

 ## Contributors